MarcDonovan1/scheduleMaker/README.md

-# qualificaitonChecker
+# Schedule Maker
-Used to check qualifications of staff memebers of lifesaving society pools.
+Used to create schedules based on available staff and other factors